BashiirHagi/ECS-Threat-Modelling-Tool/README.md

 # ECS-Threat-Modelling-Tool

-This project deploys a containerized Node.js web application on AWS using Elastic Container Service (ECS).
-The infrastructure is fully managed through Terraform modules, and deployments are automated via a GitHub Actions CI/CD pipeline.
+This project deploys a containerized Node.js web application on an AWS Elastic Container Service (ECS).
+The infrastructure is fully managed through Terraform modules, and deployments are automated through a GitHub Actions CI/CD pipeline.

-The entire architecture is designed for scalability, repeatability, and simplicity — ideal for modern cloud-native application delivery.
+The entire architecture is designed for high availability, scalability and security which is ideal for modern cloud-native application delivery.

 ## Key components include:
 	- ECS (Fargate) – for running containers without managing servers